A Team of Committed Leaders

 Zach Buckner and one of his companies, Relay Foods, have been featured in national publications including The Wall Street Journal and Fortune magazine, “as a leader in the legendarily alluring and notoriously difficult online grocery space.”

-The family member joining our board is Allison Burris Castellanos, who will be replacing her father, Howard Burris, who is stepping away.
+Allison Burris Castellanos replaced her father, Howard Burris on Board.
 This appointment is significant as it represents the final transition of fourth-generation Burris family members overseeing the business to the fifth generation.